rciam/simplesamlphp-module-authnauthority/README.md

         // By default we replace the existing attribute value (if any);
         // change to false to append the AuthenticatingAuthority values
         //'replace' => true,
+        // List of SP entity IDs that should be excluded
+        //'spBlacklist' => array(),
       ),

 ## License